-Contributed by: Petersburg Children's Center, Petersburg,
+Contributed by: Petersburg Children's Center, Petersburg, Alaska

-5 YEAR OLDS.
+"WE USE THIS IN THE PRESCHOOL ROOM FOR 4 AND 5 YEAR OLDS.
 FOR CAROLING, I CAN CARRY ALL PROPS IN 2 PLASTIC GROCERY BAGS

 FOR 10 KIDS.
 (WE ALSO INCLUDE THE 3 YEAR OLDS IN THE PROGRAM FOR PARENTS."